 Most champagne snobs are quick to say champagne tastes better out of a magnum.
 I know I sure do.
-And while I know there are good reasons why it tastes better, I would be lying if I said I could actually taste the difference… I just think it’s much more fun drinking magnums!
-If you need convincing I really believe that, here’s a few of the big arsed bottles sitting in my collection waiting to be popped!
+And while I know there are good reasons why it tastes better, I would be lying if I said I could always taste the difference… there is more to in than just bottle size like how it has been stored.
+But there’s no doubt that it is always much more fun drinking magnums!
+If you need convincing I really believe that, here are a few of the big arsed bottles sitting in my collection waiting to be popped!
 The bottle of Bolly (2004 La Grande Annee) on the far right is a standard size… even the Magnum of Mumm Grand Cru looks tiny beside the jeroboams!

 But if you wanted to impress the corks off someone, indulge me for a moment while I get my champagne nerd on and explain why magnums (and jeroboams to a lesser extent) are divine vessels for drinking champagne.

 It comes back to the process for making champagne and how champagne undergoes secondary fermentation.
 Secondary fermentation occurs in the bottle you pour it from and is when it gets all its flavour and complexity.
 Read more about making champagne here in Parts One (Vine Time), Two (Grape juice into wine) and Three (Cellar to glass).